 Our smallest clients often face this challenge.
 They’re great personal trainers, dietitians, physicians, chiropractors, etc., etc. And naturally, their clients love them.
 Inspired, they decide to start their own business.

-While it’s important to stay on top of your field, those skills alone won’t lead to a successful business.
+Yes, it’s important to stay on top of your field; but those skills alone won’t lead to a successful business.

 It’s even more important to acquire the skills that will make you a successful business owner.

 For example, getting new clients is usually the hardest activity for a new wellness business owner.
-As many of you already know, marketing requires more than an order of business cards!
+As many of you already know, marketing requires more than ordering some business cards or brochures!
 And there’s more to managing your expenses than just paying your business credit card bill every month.

 5) “Success is never permanent.
 Neither is failure.”